yemikudaisi/hot-eject/README.md

-# SRU (short for safely remove USB)
+# Hot Eject
 ## Overview
-SRU Utility software that allows user to assign hotkeys (e.g Ctrl + Alt + Z) for use in safely removing USB drives.
-It was inspired by the majority of people I see around clicking on Ctrl + Alt when attempting to remove USB.
-I sincerely don't know where the got idea came from.
+Hot Eject is a Utility software that allows user to assign hotkeys (e.g Ctrl + Alt + Z) for use in safely ejecting USB drives.
+It was inspired by the majority of windows users I see clicking on Ctrl + Alt in an attempt to safely eject a USB (that doesn't work out-of-the-box people, use this) .
 This is me trying to help.

-##Screenshots
+## Screenshots

 ![No removable device toast notification for hotkeys](images/no-device-toast.png)
 ![Device removal toast notification for hotkeys](images/volume-removed-toast.png)
 ![Options window activated on taskbar icon double click](images/options-window.png)
 ![Options windows menu](images/options-window-context-menu.png)

-## System Requirements (running SRU)
+## System Requirements (running Hot Eject)
  - Windows Vista or higher.
  - [.NET 4.5](http://www.microsoft.com/en-au/download/details.aspx?id=30653)

+  ## Features
+ - Assign hot key for ejection of all drive or a single drive (Ctrl + Alt + Z by default).
+ - Configurable hot key to show options panel (Ctrl + Alt + O by default).
+ - Change user preferences
+ - Localization (Only english and yoruba at the moment)

  ## Todos
  - Show locking process when file in USB is being used.
- - Configurable hot key (globally and for each drive..not sure how to go about it yet) for (uses Ctrl + Alt + Z for now).
- - Confgure autorun app on device added or removed (handy for backup and sync tools)
+ - Confgure autorun app on devices added or removed (handy for backup and sync tools)
  - Add command line support
  - Reconnect a device without removing and re-adding
- - Implement options UI
  - Think of more todos.